AdamWu/UnityPVS/README.md

 # UnityPVS
-A PVS （Potentially Visible Sets） occlusion culling for Unity.
+A PVS （Potentially Visible Sets） Occlusion Culling for Unity.